martinkearn/Content/Blogs/Integration testing Logic Apps.md

 Of course, we cannot store the secret as plain text in the test script so we are going to use environment variables to store and access it.
 You could also use something like Terraform state here.

 For local development purposes, it is handy to store variables in an `.env` file which you can read using the [Set-PsEnv PowerShell Module](https://github.com/rajivharris/Set-PsEnv).
-This makes any of the variables defined in your `.env` file available via the standard PowerShell syntax for accessing environment variables such as `$env:LOGICAPPURI`.
+This makes any of the variables defined in your local `.env` file available via the standard PowerShell syntax for accessing environment variables such as `$env:LOGICAPPURI`.

 You can use Pester's `BeforeDiscovery` utility to load the `.env` file as follows: